u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/cash_register.rst

 Cash register
 =============

-The cash register is a journal to register receivings and payments transactions.
+The cash register is a journal to register receivings and payment transactions.
 It calculates the total money in and out, computing the total balance.

 Configuration